-I would like to share how to prepare the Malaysian chicken satay in the article.
+I want to share how to prepare the Malaysian chicken satay in the article.

 The best satay is from a tiny town called Kajang in Malaysia.
-Due to its popularity, many satay stores in other cities tried to piggy ride on the name and called their satay ‘Kajang satay’ to attract customers.
+Due to its popularity, many satay stores in other cities tried to piggyback on the name and called their satay ‘Kajang satay’ to attract customers.

 Satay is one of the Malay cuisines introduced in Java, Indonesia.
 It is known to be inspired by kebab, the internationally renowned cuisine in Arab and Middle Eastern countries.